foxbunny/jouter/CONTRIBUTING.md

 appreciated.
 Before you submit a pull request, please make sure your patches are in line with Jouter's development goals.

+# Test coverage

+Please make sure tests are passing and cover all testable code.
+By testabe code we mean any code that does not touch HTML APIs on the global object.

 # It's a client-side routing library

 Server-side features can only be added as a bonus.
 Patches that degrade the